 As much as we love checking our feeds, we'd be remiss to ignore the inner stirrings that take place as we scroll—anxiety, comparison, jealousy.
 And we'd love to say that a friend's seemingly perfect engagement announcement, staggering fitness transformation, or epic trip to Italy doesn't impact us on a mental level, but it does, and it's pretty hard, if not impossible, to remain mentally indifferent.

 And then there are bullies—and the myriad mean-spirited and childlike comments they rain down on celebrities, influencers, and everyday people with reckless abandon.
 Though all social media networks come with their fair share of trollish activity, Instagram has been rated as one of the worst.
-In fact, according to a recent study of almost 1500 teens and young adults, the app was heavily associated with high levels of anxiety, depression, bullying, and FOMO, or the "fear of missing out"—the study directly calling out the platform as being ranked "the worst for young people's mental health."
+In fact, according to a 2017 study of almost 1500 teens and young adults, the app was heavily associated with high levels of anxiety, depression, bullying, and FOMO, or the "fear of missing out"—the study directly calling out the platform as being ranked "the worst for young people's mental health."

 In response, Instagram is making some (very refreshing) changes and stepping up its game when it comes to profile settings and resources it offers to its followers.
 CEO and co-founder Kevin Systrom took to the app's profile to announce the up-and-coming adjustments in support of mental health and the community's safety in self-expression.

 "Today, we’re announcing new tools and programs to keep Instagram a safe and positive place for self-expression.
 Since the beginning, we’ve tried to make Instagram a welcoming place for everyone.
 Our community has grown to 800 million, with 500 million using it every day.
 It’s more important than ever to strengthen our commitment to safety and kindness."